fullstackedorg/docs/docs/guides/files.md

 ## HTML entrypoint

+The `index.html` file is still the real WebView entrypoint for your project.
+If you don’t have any, FullStacked will generate on the fly minimal functional `html` content for your project.
+If you need some extra tags or what to go full raw `html`, you can definitely.
+Create an `index.html` file and FullStacked will use this, while still making sure everything needed is in there.

 ## Data directory

 This directory is particular because it will not be zipped when you export your project and will always be ignored by git.
-It is intended to keep persistent project data does not need to be shared.
+It is intended to keep persistent data related to the project, but that does not need to be shared.